Apollo-Level2-Web-Dev/batch-03-assignment-05/5- Sports Facility Booking Platform.md

 *   **Purpose:** Allows users to book a facility and check availability.
 *   **Components:**
+    *   **Update Backend:** In backend, the booking model should be updated to include an "user" field.
-    *   **Facility Overview:** Reiterate key details of the selected facility.
+    *   **Facility Overview:** Show the key details of the selected facility.
-    *   **Availability Checker:** Interface to select a date, and check the availability of time slots for booking on a specific date.
+    *   **Availability Checker:**  Create a interface to select a date, and check the availability of time slots for booking on a specific date.
     *   **Booking Form:** Fields for booking details (e.g., date, startTime and endTime).
     *   **Payment Integration:** Integration with stripe for secure payment processing (optional).
     *   **Confirmation:** Display a booking summary after successful booking.